-My research interests are in the fields of micro development and econometrics, with a focus on Sub-Saharan Africa.
-My two main areas of interest are agriculture (mostly technology adoption) and mobile money or more generally financial access (including credit markets and insurance).
+My research interests are in the fields of micro development and econometrics, with a focus on Sub-Saharan Africa (Kenya, Rwanda, Sierra Leone and Uganda).
+My main areas of interest are:

 “Selection and Comparative Advantage in Technology Adoption”, Econometrica., 79 (1), pp. 159-209, January 2011.

-“Endogenous Emergence of Credit Markets: Contracting in Response to a New Technology in Ghana”, with Rahul Deb, January 2012, Journal of Development Economics, Forthcoming.
+“Endogenous Emergence of Credit Markets: Contracting in Response to a New Technology in Ghana”, with Rahul Deb, January 2012, Journal of Development Economics, 101, pp. 268-283.

 “Documenting the Birth of a Financial Economy”, with William Jack and Thomas Stoker, Proceedings of the National Academy of Sciences, June 2012.

 “Monetary Theory and Electronic Money: Lessons from the Kenyan Experience”, with William Jack and Rob Townsend, Economic Quarterly, Volume 96 (1), First Quarter, 2010.